albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-The above interface defines all constants used by the application.
-This is discouraged as we created a new type that we do not intend it to be extended or implemented.
-Yet, we have no means to prevent the interface from being implemented by a class or an enum or extended by another interface.
+The above interface defines all constants used by an application.
+This is discouraged as we created that can be extended and implemented.
+The `Constants` interface is not a type that should be implemented or extended by other types.
+We never wanted for our constants to be a type that can form part of a type hierarchy.
+It simply exists as a central place where all constants are defined.
+We have no means to prevent the interface from being implemented by a class or an enum or extended by another interface.

 [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about this too in [Item 22: Use interfaces only to define types](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch4.xhtml#lev22).
 Prefer classes to define constants as shown next instead.